 Working at the DGA, you actively participate and contribute to the Dutch game community.

-If you are interested in one of these positions, then please send an email to firstname.lastname@example.org with your motivation and profile.
+If we have a vacancy and you would like to apply, then please send an email to firstname.lastname@example.org with your motivation and profile.
 You can also use this email address if you have any questions for us.

 We will then organize an interview and make a selection of candidates.
 We will propose suitable candidates to the DGA members in a dedicated members meeting, where there will be a vote to install the new board members.